Terms & Conditions

 8. Ending the contract

-8.1 Without affecting any other right or action available to us, we may end the contract immediately by giving you written notice if:
+8.1 As well as the option for both you and us to end the contract in line with clause 2, without affecting any other right or action available to us, we may end the contract immediately by giving you written notice if:

 8.1.1 you fail to pay any amount due under the contract on the due date for payment;